barbagroup/AmgXWrapper/example/poisson/README.md

 <center>Δu = cos(2πx) cos(2πy) cos(2πz)</center>
 for 3D.

+The boundary condition is all-Neumann BC, except that we pin a point as a reference point (i.e., apply Dirichlet BC to that point) to avoid singular matrix.
+We choose the point represented by the first row in matrix A as our reference point.

 You can solve other Poisson equations with known exact solutions by modifying the hard-coded equation in functions `generateRHS` and `generateExt`.
 The computational domain is hard-coded as `Lx=Ly=Lz=1`.
 You are free to change them.